wanhive/hub/docs/INSTALL.md

 256	localhost	5555
 ```

-1. Four overlay hubs having identifiers 0, 1, 2, and 3 running on 127.0.0.1 at ports 9000, 9001, 9002, and 9003 respectively.
+1. Four overlay hubs with identifiers 0, 1, 2, and 3 running on 127.0.0.1 at ports 9000, 9001, 9002, and 9003 in that order.
-2. An authentication hub having identifier 256, running at localhost:5555
+2. An authentication hub with identifier 256, running at localhost:5555.

+**NOTES**:

+* Values in the rows are **TAB-separated**.
-The type of hub is discerned using the **Bootstrap** files described further below.
+* Hub's function is determined using the **Bootstrap** files described further below.

-Please note that values in rows are **TAB-separated**.

 ### Option 2: Create a new file